sportsjay/DIP-SMAPPS/README.md

     Then you should see the application starting up, if it succeded, the application will print a success command.

     GOOD LUCK!
+    If you wish to push, do contact Jason first and he will guide you to create a branch to later be merged.
+Thank you!

 # Frontend Development:
     *still in process*